Registration: 8:00 - 8:30 am

-This seminar also offers a non-credit education opportunity to contractors.
-It has not been approved in any state which has a contractor continuing education requirement.
+This seminar offers a non-credit continuing education opportunity to contractors; it has not been approved in any state that has a contractor continuing education requirement.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.